mattijn/topojson/README.md

 <img src="docs/images/africa_simplify.jpeg" alt="simplifying with and without topology" width="600px">
 </p>

-_The picture shows on the top row the result of linestring simplification on a computed Topology (right) and on the geographical object directly (left).
+_On the top row is shown the result of linestring simplification on a computed Topology (right) and on the geographical object directly (left).
 On the bottom row it shows the impact on file size reduction between Raw GeoJSON and Topological optimized TopoJSON_

 ## Installation